 - Targeted natural therapies with clinical evidence

 Each pillar addresses a known contributor to reflux.
+The following sections explore each in turn.

 Pillar One: Food and Digestive Support